Charity and registered community sports club relief

 To qualify for a further 20% discretionary relief, your club must meet all of the following criteria.
 You must:

-• have an affiliation to Sports Stockport
+• have an affiliation to Stockport Active (formerly Sport Stockport)

 • have reasonable membership rates.
 They should not exclude the general community